Nuclear energy policy of the United States: Energy Reorganization Act of 1974 and NRC governing laws

 The Nuclear Regulatory Commission was established under the Energy Reorganization Act of 1974.
 Under the Atomic Energy Act of 1954, a single agency, the Atomic Energy Commission, had responsibility for the development and production of nuclear weapons as well as the development and safety regulation of the civilian uses of nuclear materials.
 The Act of 1974 split these functions, assigning to one new agency, the Department of Energy, the responsibility for the development and production of nuclear weapons, promotion of nuclear power, and other energy-related work.
 Regulatory work, excluding regulation of defense nuclear facilities, it assigned to the NRC.
 The Act of 1974 gave the NRC its collegial structure and established its major offices.
 The later amendment to the act also provided protections for employees who raise nuclear safety concerns.
 Applications for new plants are filed with the NRC and usually take between three and five years to be approved.
-They require detailed reports on all reactor operations, transportation of fuels, enrichment, waste storage, mining of yellow cake, and more.
+They require detailed reports on all reactor operations, transportation of fuels, enrichment, waste storage, mining of yellowcake, and more.
 Moreover, the government often "promises to provide incentives for building new plants through loan guarantees and tax credits," backs loans or even direct funding for building, and conducts atomic research to further the field.